bahar-niknam/HSegFormer/README.md

 # HSegFormer

-Official implementation of **HSegFormer**, a hybrid CNN–Transformer framework for brain tumor segmentation in contrast-enhanced T1-weighted magnetic resonance imaging (MRI).
+## Introduction

+HSegFormer is a hybrid CNN–Transformer framework for brain tumor segmentation from contrast-enhanced T1-weighted MRI.
+The model combines the local representation capability of convolutional neural networks with the global contextual modeling of hierarchical vision transformers.
+To improve feature learning, HSegFormer incorporates multi-scale feature fusion, stage-wise attention-guided decoding, and deep supervision, while maintaining computational efficiency.

+This repository contains the official implementation of the architecture presented in the accompanying manuscript.

 ---

-## Overview
+## Method Overview

-HSegFormer+ is a hybrid semantic segmentation framework designed for automatic brain tumor segmentation from contrast-enhanced T1-weighted MRI.
-The proposed architecture combines convolutional neural networks and hierarchical vision transformers to jointly exploit local spatial representations and global contextual information.

-The network consists of:

-- Hybrid CNN–Transformer encoder
-- Multi-scale CNN–Transformer feature fusion
-- Normalization Attention Block (NABlock)
-- Attention-guided decoder
-- Atrous Spatial Pyramid Pooling (ASPP)
-- Deep supervision during training
+HSegFormer consists of four main components:

+### 1. Hybrid Encoder
+- Parallel **ResNet-50** and **SegFormer** backbones extract complementary local and global feature representations at multiple spatial resolutions.

+### 2. Multi-scale Feature Fusion
+- Features from both encoder branches are projected into a common embedding space, concatenated, and refined using the proposed **Normalization Attention Block (NABlock)** to produce hierarchical fused representations.

+### 3. Attention-guided Decoder
+- A coarse-to-fine decoder progressively reconstructs the segmentation map.
+At each decoding stage, **Attention Gates (At-G)** use the upsampled decoder feature as a gating signal to selectively refine the corresponding encoder skip feature before further refinement with NABlock.

+### 4. Prediction Head
+- An **Atrous Spatial Pyramid Pooling (ASPP)** module aggregates multi-scale contextual information, followed by a $1 \times 1$ convolution to generate the final binary segmentation mask.

 ---

-## Architecture

-### Overall HSegFormer Architecture
+## Overall Architecture

 <p align="center">
 <img src="docs/Proposed.png" width="1000">
 </p>

-The proposed architecture consists of a dual-path hybrid encoder based on **ResNet-50** and **SegFormer**, followed by multi-scale feature fusion, an attention-guided decoder, ASPP refinement, and a binary segmentation head.

 ---

-### Normalization Attention Block (NABlock)
+## Normalization Attention Block (NABlock)

 <p align="center">
 <img src="docs/NBock.png" width="700">
 </p>

-The NABlock combines depthwise separable convolution, Group Normalization, GELU activation, and a Squeeze-and-Excitation (SE) module for lightweight feature refinement and channel-wise attention.
+The proposed **NABlock** is a lightweight feature refinement module that combines:

+- Depthwise separable convolution
+- Pointwise convolution
+- Group Normalization
+- GELU activation
+- Squeeze-and-Excitation (SE) channel attention

+This design enhances feature discrimination while introducing only a small computational overhead.

 ---

-### Attention Gate (At-G)
+## Attention Gate (At-G)

 <p align="center">
 <img src="docs/At_G.png" width="750">
 </p>

-The Attention Gate suppresses irrelevant encoder features using decoder guidance before skip connections are fused within the decoder.
+The proposed **Attention Gate (At-G)** selectively filters encoder skip features using the upsampled decoder feature as a gating signal.
+The refined features are then forwarded to the decoder, allowing the network to suppress irrelevant background responses while preserving informative tumor-related structures during progressive decoding.

 ---